How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 - Identify your top 5 product evaluation queries.
 What questions is your target audience asking AI platforms?
 "Best [category] for [use case]" is the standard format.

-- Write one comprehensive listicle.
+- Write one detailed listicle.
 Follow the 5-part structure outlined above.
 Include your product and 6-8 competitors.
 Give your product 3-4x the word count.

 - Craft your key passages.
 Write 3 declarative, data-specific, brand-leading sentences that you want AI platforms to quote.
 Place them strategically throughout the article.